jrief/django-formset/docs/source/dual-selector.rst

 	    success_url = '/success'

 .. note:: After submission, the opinion mapping is stored in the database together with the chosen
 	sorting.
-Therefore after reloading this page, the same order of opinions will we shown in the right select panel.
+Therefore after reloading this page, the same order of opinions will be shown in the right select panel.